Swati Ghosh

-Swati Ghosh (born on 28 July 1983) is an Indian artist.
+Swati Ghosh (born 28 July 1983) is an Indian artist.
 She is known for depictions of peace and freedom in her artworks.

 Ghosh is the first woman art judge from India by the International Council of Arts Federation, and appointed as Cultural Ambassador by International Council of Museums Asia Pacific for Geoje International Art Festival.
 She also honored as Judge by IWPG and guest at HWPL world peace summit in South Korea.

 Swati's paintings have been displayed numerous museums worldwide, including the Palazzo Della Cancelleria in Rome, Snai San Siro Hippodrome in Milan, Italy, Chiesa Santa Maria Dei Miracoli Rome, Salon International D'art Contemporizing Carrousel Du Louvre in Paris, Palazzo d'Accursio in Bologna and other places.

 Early life and education

 Ghosh (former name, Swati Roy Chowdhury) was born on 28 July 1983 in the city of Jamshedpur (Jharkhand) India to Partha Sarathi Ray Chaudhuri (father) who was a senior auditor in the Field Gun Factory, Govt. of India in Kanpur and Parna Roy Chowdhury (mother).
 Her family lived in Armapur Estate, Kanpur until Swati married a Merchant Navy Engineer named Prasenjit Ghosh and moved to Kolkata.
 She has a son named.